 When ingested into the body, either in a drink form or by eating the clay, its vitamins and minerals are absorbed similarly to how a supplement would be.
 Therefore, some people use it as a supplement since the clay is a natural source of important dietary nutrients.

-While in its natural state, bentonite clay has negatively charged electrons intact, most toxins and heavy metals have positively charged electrons.
+While in its natural state, bentonite clay has negatively charged molecules.
+Most toxins and heavy metals have positively charged molecules.
 This allows the two to bind together easily and stay united while the toxin removal process happens.

 Bentonite clay essentially “seeks” toxins in the body to bind with because naturally any substance that has a missing ion (which gives it its “charge”) looks for oppositely charged types of substances that will make it complete.
 Upon binding, the clay is then able to help remove toxins, chemicals, impurities and “heavy metals” from the gut, skin and mouth.